Skip to content

 Set up your environment and get your authentication keys.
 For step-by-step instructions, check the Technical setup guide.

-Build the necessary legal and compliance screens in your sign-up flow to collect your customers' consent to the necessary legal and compliance requirements.
+Build the necessary legal and compliance screens in your sign-up flow to collect your customers' consent.
 The Legal and compliance screens guide contains step-by-step instructions on how to create these screens and what they must contain.

 The following screens are required to onboard B2C customers for lending standalone products: